Skip to content

 Collector Tests

 Testing collectors can be tricky.
-Mostly because collectors work asynchronously based on the rabbitmq as well as the fact that they are treated as the standalone programs.
+Mostly because collectors work asynchronously based on the rabbitmq as well as the fact that they are treated as standalone programs.

-Fortunately there are tools that take care of those things so we can focus only on writing our tests.
+Fortunately there are tools that take care of those things, so we can focus only on writing our tests.

 Testing with _BaseCollectorTestCase